7 Must-Have Elements for Your Business Directory Homepage in 2025

 - Considering a content delivery network (CDN)

 Finally, accessibility should be a core design consideration.
 Ensuring your directory works for users with disabilities isn’t just ethically sound—it expands your potential user base and can protect you from legal issues in many jurisdictions.
+Resources like WCAG guidelines from W3C provide comprehensive standards for accessible web design.

 Content Strategy for Directories